Last Updated: November 12, 2024

 Maui’s diverse landscape offers you a number of different environments to enjoy, including lush rainforest settings, sunny beachside communities, and cooler rural areas on the slopes of Mt.
 Haleakala.
 A couple of areas to consider:

-Moving to the Big Island, Hawaii: The Orchid Isle
+Moving to the Big Island of Hawaii: The Orchid Isle

 The largest Hawaiian Island, which is twice as big as all other Hawaiian Islands combined, contains the most diverse geography of all the islands.
 On the west side of the island, the Kona Coast is hot and dry.
 In the east, Hilo is wet and tropical.